Skip to main content

 This helped us identify potential processing issues that affected some records in the entire dataset.
 Non-systemic issues could not be used to improve individual-level data, as this would have been inequitable, and introduce bias through inconsistent application.
 This exercise has revealed some systemic errors in SOC coding, as well as scrutinising some areas where the coding ultimately met our quality standards.
 An overview of this process can be found in the data processing section of the operational survey information.[5]
 Detailed information on the exercise undertaken to review feedback and improve the data processing approach is also available in a detailed briefing, which identifies the impact of the issues identified.[6]
 It also includes a description of and the outcomes from additional internal checks which were carried out independently on the entire dataset.

 The results from this year’s assessment highlighted a continued reduction in the number of issues identified as a result of provider feedback.
-In year one, 66 issues were identified as either inconsistent or systemic, reducing to 42 in year two and 40 in year three.
-The number of systemic issues identified this year is far lower, with only six systemic issues resulting from the process, compared to 12 last year.
+In year one, 66 issues were identified as either inconsistent or systemic, reducing to 42 in year two, 40 in year three and only 10 in year four.
+The number of systemic issues identified each year has reduced even further, with only two identified this year as a result of provider feedback.
 As a result of this comprehensive checking exercise, we believe the sources of systematic processing error identified by HE provider and manual quality checks have been removed, and the processing system fixed.
-There is no evidence that there is any remaining bias in the coding strategy for SOC, and any remaining processing error in year three data is likely to be minimal, and the product of random variation only.
+There is no evidence that there is any remaining bias in the coding strategy for SOC, and any remaining processing error in year four data is likely to be minimal, and the product of random variation only.

 During the second year of surveying we also conducted research into the reliability of our approach to coding, using established methods for this.
 In addition to the report on internal quality assurance work, on 29 April 2021 we published a second report detailing this independent verification of the reliability of our approach.[7]
 An exercise was carried out to compare codes returned by the primary coder for Graduate Outcomes with those returned by an independent organisation to validate HESA’s approach to coding and the outputs that follow.
 Independent coding of occupations by the Office for National Statistics found ‘almost perfect’ alignment between coders at the major-group level.